VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ![AdminSPANs_SPANs](https://github.com/user-attachments/assets/cbb220fb-17ba-4a2a-bafb-6918cb4d5024)

 **Figure 22: Tabular and Spatial Representation of Proposed Parcel Layers.** *Under the new parcel definition, the Parcels layer will represent parcels as single sellable units, each with a unique SPAN.
-The ADMINSPAN field will include duplicates for any parcels with common ownership.
+The ADMINSPAN field will include duplicates for any abutting parcels with common ownership.
 The Administrative Parcels layer will combine any parcels with the same ADMINSPAN entries to a single geometry.*

 ### A1.5 Parcel Definitions and Interpretations in Existing Vermont Statute